 - Open the phone Settings and click on the “About Phone” section

-- You will see an option “Service Provider SW Version”
+- You will see the option “Service Provider SW Version.”

 - You can find the different entries that usually reflects the different type of CSC

-- The one listed at the top is the “active CSC and is the one which is useful to your device
+- The one listed at the top is the “active CSC and is the one that is useful to your device

 XXX/YYY/ZZZ (phones with single SIM) XXX/YYY,YYY/ZZZ (phones with dual SIM)

 Structure of CSC

 CSC is a combination of two sections.
 The very first one is the SIM card inserted in the phone, and the second is the region for which the phone is manufactured.
 The entry next to it is not of any prime significance, but it only reflects the device’s origin.

 Is it possible to change the CSC on Samsung devices?